-In September of 2011, I dropped by my parents’ house for a quick overnight visit to discover a scary situation which lead to a year of realization and reckoning for my family.
+In September of 2011, I dropped by my parents’ house for quick overnight visit.
 I had been there less than a month earlier, and at that time, our Dad exhibited some of the forgetfulness one expects with an aging parent.
-This time, however, there was a noticeable shift for the worse that was not normal and very concerning.
+This time, however, there was a noticeable shift for the worse that was not normal and quite scary.
 It was as if he had lost the ability to generate new memories; he repeated every question he had over and over again as if he never retained the answers.
 Indeed, soon after that visit, he was diagnosed with vascular dementia.

-My brother and I began making the respective two-hour trips to my parents’ home on a weekly basis to try and give some support to our Mom in her sudden new role as Dad’s caregiver and as the head of household.
-But how much help can one really be during a once-a-week visit in a situation that requires continual ‘round-the-clock attention seven days a week?
+My brother and I began making the respective two-hour trips to my parents’ home on a weekly basis to try and give some support to our Mom in her sudden new role as Dad’s caregiver and as the head of the of household.
+But how much help can one really be during a once-a-week visit in a situation that requires continual ‘round the clock attention seven days a week?
 My father had managed the family finances, so my brother and I focused on assuming this duty, locating and scheduling additional outside help, and trying to offer emotional support.